Wondering if lens coatings are absolutely necessary or just an added bonus?

 Your budget.
 Lens coatings can vary in price, depending on the coating you choose— so it is important to do your research and keep your budget in mind, before deciding to add any additional coatings.
 Also, be sure to inquire which coatings are necessary for your specific lenses, as many plastic lenses already come with built-in coatings.

-If you have any questions about adding coatings to your new lenses, speak with your optometrist.
+If you have any questions about adding coatings to your new lenses, speak with an optometrist near you.
 The more information you have, the easier your decision will be.

 What Do Polarized Lenses Do? »